rebeccapeltz/react-video-player-alternatives/blog.md

 - Class based component
 - Function based based with useHooks
 - Function based component with Context
-- Custom hook `useVideoPlayer` that can be used in any component that hosts video
+- Custom hook `useCloudinaryVideoPlayer` that can be used in any component that hosts video

 ### App.js